Test connectivity to MQTT broker with MQTT clients

 Enter the following settings:

-Setting Value Name loadbalancer Service name aio-broker-loadbalancer Port 1883 Authentication Choose default Authorization Choose default or None Protocol Choose MQTT You can add TLS settings to the listener by selecting TLS on the port.
+Port 1883 Authentication Choose from existing or None Authorization Choose from existing or None Protocol Choose MQTT Add TLS settings to the listener by selecting TLS > Add on the port.
+This step isn't required if you don't need TLS for testing.
+For more information, see BrokerListener.

 Select Create to create the listener.